jatin-arora/npm/README.md

         var lList = $d(':ll');
         API's Supported

-        // To add a value at last.
+        /* To add a value at last. */
         lList.addToLast(val);

-        // Add a value at start of linkedlist. lList.moveToFirst(val);
+        /* Add a value at start of linkedlist. */ lList.moveToFirst(val);

-        // return the next item in the linked list. lList.next();
+        /* return an object having next() API. */ var it = lList.iterator();
+        var nextVal = it.next();

-        // returns the size of linked list. lList.size();
+        /* returns the size of linked list. */ lList.size();

-2. **Stack**
+2 **Stack**

-            // comparator is function used for comparison of item.
-            // its an optional parameter.
+            /* comparator is function used for comparison of item. its an optional parameter. */
             var stk = $d.stack(comparator);
              or
             var stk = $d(':st', comparator)';

-            // Push an item to stack
+            /* Push an item to stack. */
             stk.push(item);

-            // Removes and return the top item stk.pop();
+            /* Removes and return the top item */ stk.pop();

-            // returns the top item without removal stk.peek();
+            /* returns the top item without removal */ stk.peek();

-            // size of stack
+            /* Returns the size of stack */ stk.size();
-            stk.size();

-3.  **Queue**
+3 **Queue**

-        // comparator is function used for comparison of item.
-        // its an optional parameter.
+        /* comparator is function used for comparison of item. its an optional parameter. */
          var que = $d.queue(comparator);
                or
          var que = $d(':qe', comparator);

-         // ** Supported API's
+         /* ** Supported API's**  */

-         //
-         que.enqueue();
-         //
-         que.dequeue();
-         //
-         que.peek();
-         //
-         que.contains(item);
-         //
-         que.size();
+         /* Adds the value to the rear of the queue. */ que.enqueue(val);

+         /* Removes and return the value from the front of the queue. */ que.dequeue();

+         /* Returns an item from the front of the queue without removing it. */ que.peek();

+         /* Returns true of the item is part of queue otherwise false.*/ que.contains(item);

+         /* Returns the length of the queue. */ que.size();

-4.  **Binary Search Tree**
+4  **Binary Search Tree**

-        // comparator is function used for comparison of item.
-        // its an optional parameter.
+        /* comparator is function used for comparison of item. its an optional parameter. */
          var bst = $d.binarySearchTree(comparator);
                or
          var bst = $d(':bst', comparator);

-        // ** Supported API's **
+        /* ** Supported API's **  */
-         //
+         /* */
          bst.add();

-         //
+         /* */
          bst.delete();
-         //
+         /* */
          bst.inorder();

-5. **Graph**
+5 **Graph**

-         // comparator is function used for comparison of item.
-        // its an optional parameter.
+         /* Comparator is function used for comparison of item. its an optional parameter.
+Two ways to create the graph */

          var grp = $d.graph(comparator);
                or
          var grp = $d(':grp', comparator);

-          // ** Supported API's **
+          /* ** Supported API's **  */

-          //
-          var vertex = grp.createVertex(val);
+          /* Create and return a vertex with passed value.
+Once vertex is created add to the graph. */ var vertex = grp.createVertex(val);
           grp.addVertex(vertex);

-          //
-          var edge = grp.createEdge(vert1, vert2);
+          /* Create and return a Edge with passed value.
+Once Edge is created add to the graph.*/ var edge = grp.createEdge(vert1, vert2);
           grp.addEdge(edge);

-          //
-          grp.buildGraph();

-          //
-          grp.breathFirstTraversal();

-          //
-          grp.depthFirstTraversal();
+          /* Once Vertexes and Edges are created and added to the graph, this API will create the graph.*/ grp.buildGraph();

+          /* This will traverse the graph in breath first order and prints the vertex values/  */ grp.breathFirstTraversal();

+         /* This will traverse the graph in depth first order and prints the vertex values/  */ grp.depthFirstTraversal();
         ...

-6. **Sorting Algorithms**
+6 **Sorting Algorithms**

-        // comparator is function used for comparison of item.
-        // its an optional parameter.
+        /* comparator is function used for comparison of item. its an optional parameter.
+Two ways to create the Sorter. */

         var sorter = $d.sorter(comparator);
            or
         var sorter = $d(':sorter', comparator);

-        // Bubble Sort
+        /* Bubble Sort */
         ver sortedArray = sort.bubbleSort(array);

-        // Selection Sort
+        /* Selection Sort */
         ver sortedArray = sort.selectionSort(array);

-        // insertion Sort
+        /* Insertion Sort */
         ver sortedArray = sort.insertionSort(array);

-        // quick Sort
+        /* Quick Sort */
         ver sortedArray = sort.quickSort(array);

-        // merge Sort
+        /* Merge Sort */
         ver sortedArray = sort.mergeSort(array);

-        // heap Sort
+        /* Heap Sort */
         ver sortedArray = sort.heapSort(array);

-7.  **Heap**
+7 **Heap**

-        '''
-         // comparator is function used for comparison of item.
-        // its an optional parameter.
+        /* Comparator is function used for comparison of item. its an optional parameter. */
          var heap = $d.heap(comparator);
                or
          var heap = $d(':heap', comparator);

-         //
-         heap.build(array);

-         //
-         heap.deleteMin();
+         /* This will build the heap based on passed array values. */ heap.build(array);

+        /* This will return and delete the min value. */ heap.deleteMin();

-8.  **Trie**
+8 **Trie**

-        // comparator is function used for comparison of item.
-        // its an optional parameter.
+        /* Comparator is function used for comparison of item. its an optional parameter. */
          var trie = $d.tries(comparator);
                or
          var trie = $d(':tri', comparator);

-         //
-         trie.addData(data)

-         //
-         trie.find(text);
+        /* Use this API to pass on array of data to be stored in the Trie and then build it.*/ trie.addData(data)

+         /* Return true if the passed text is available in Trie otherwise false. */ trie.find(text);